 When I put him back into the coop tomorrow, I think we'll keep him with the guineas and let him free-range.
 No sense tempting the fates.
 There are only 6 hens with the buff orpington rooster - the "books" all say there should be just one rooster to every 10 hens.

-we knew we had a bomb just waiting to explode.
+When we realized we had 3 roosters, we knew we had a bomb just waiting to explode.

 Reminder to self: